-The Fund may lend securities representing up to one-third of the value of the Fund's total assets (including the value of the collateral received).
+The Fund may lend securities representing up to one-third of the value of the Fund's total assets (including the value of any collateral received).

-The Index is sponsored by an organization (the "Index Provider") that is independent of the Fund and BFA.
-The Index Provider determines the composition and relative weightings of the securities in the Index and publishes information regarding the market value of the Index.
-The Fund's Index Provider is MSCI.
+The Underlying Index is calculated by the Index Provider, which is independent of the Fund and BFA.
+The Index Provider determines the composition and relative weightings of the securities and currency forwards in the Underlying Index and publishes information regarding the market value of the Underlying Index.

-The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Index is concentrated.
+The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is concentrated.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities) and repurchase agreements collateralized by U.S. government securities are not considered to be issued by members of any industry.